The Bundeswehr in Lithuania: Major steps towards the German manoeuvre brigade

 Military and civilian personnel serving in the brigade will be posted to Lithuania.
 The duration of such a posting will be several years, depending on career and assignment.
 On operations abroad, by contrast, service personnel are part of contingents that are replaced by another contingent after an average of three months, which means they return to their units in Germany.

 212 Armoured Infantry Battalion and 203 Tank Battalion will be relocated to Lithuania in their entirety and permanently.
-For the rotating German component of the future multinational combat battalion a unit will be selected from the structures of the German army and temporarily deployed to Lithuania, as has been the practice so far with the enhanced Forward Presence Battlegroup.
+For the rotating German component of the future multinational combat battalion a unit will be selected from the structures of the German army and temporarily deployed to Lithuania, as has been the practice so far with the enhanced Forward Presence Battlegroup/Multinational Battlegroup.
 Meeting personnel requirements is a Bundeswehr-wide task.

 Materiel